Alaska Company Info

 In the early 1980s, the airline grew quickly, acquiring Air Oregon and Utah-based Transwestern Airlines.
 In 1984, Horizon went public.
 By 1986, the company's proven track record attracted the attention of larger airlines.
 That year, Horizon was acquired by Seattle-based Alaska Air Group, Inc., a holding company that included Alaska Airlines.

 On Jan.
 1, 2011, Horizon shifted to a capacity purchase agreement (CPA) business model, which is the regional airline industry standard.
 Under this arrangement, Horizon operates and maintains its aircraft while Alaska is responsible for scheduling, marketing and pricing all flights.
 The change also includes the eventual rebranding of all Horizon aircraft to feature the Alaska brand.

-Horizon serves 40 cities in California, Idaho, Montana, Oregon, Washington, Baja California Sur (Mexico) and Alberta and British Columbia (Canada).
+Horizon serves 42 cities in Alaska, California, Idaho, Montana, Oregon, Washington, Baja California Sur (Mexico) and Alberta and British Columbia (Canada).

 The regional airline has a general office in Seattle and a primary maintenance base in Portland, Ore., with additional maintenance facilities in Bellingham, Wash., Boise, Idaho; Seattle; Medford, Ore.; Redmond/Bend, Ore.; Eugene, Ore.; San Jose, Calif.; and Spokane, Wash.